How does this medication work? What will it do for me?

 How should I use this medication?

-For Paget's disease and for the prevention of osteoporosis in postmenopausal women, the recommended dose of zoledronic acid is 5 mg given as a one-time intravenous (into a vein) infusion.
+For Paget's disease and for the prevention of osteoporosis in postmenopausal people, the recommended dose of zoledronic acid is 5 mg given as a one-time intravenous (into a vein) infusion.

-For treatment of osteoporosis in men, and for treatment of osteoporosis in postmenopausal women, as well as the treatment and prevention of osteoporosis caused by steroid medications, the recommended dose is 5 mg given as an intravenous (into a vein) infusion once a year.
+For treatment of osteoporosis, including the treatment and prevention of osteoporosis caused by steroid medications, the recommended dose is 5 mg given as an intravenous (into a vein) infusion once a year.
 Infusions are given by a doctor or nurse over at least 15 minutes.

 It is recommended that people taking this medication take calcium and vitamin D supplements to prevent low blood calcium levels.
 Your doctor will recommend a dose of these supplements based on your needs.